vshaxe/vshaxe/README.md

 ## Configuration

 The vshaxe extension supports the following settings.
-They can be configured in user or worspace settings file (`.vscode/settings.json`):
+They can be configured in user or workspace settings file (`.vscode/settings.json`):

 ```js
 {